peterprototypes/paddle-rust-sdk/README.md

 ## Paddle API Coverage

 The following list outlines the current coverage of the Paddle API in this SDK.
 Everything in green is usable.
-Contributions are welcome!

 - ✅ Products
 - ✅ Prices